-- [18.6] omitting and/or wherever appearing in Schedule 4, substituting or - [19] Standard 1.4.4 of the Australia New Zealand Food Standards Code is varied by - - [19.1] omitting from Schedule 1 -
+- [18.6] omitting and/or wherever appearing in Schedule 4, substituting or - [19] Standard 1.4.4 of the Australia New Zealand Food Standards Code is varied by -

-Plugeus spp.

-Pluteus spp.
+[19.1] omitting from Schedule 1 - Plugeus spp. substitut substituting - Pluteus spp.
 [19.2] omitting from Schedule 1 and Schedule 2, wherever occurring, the symbol [19.3] omitting from Schedule 1 and Schedule 2, wherever occurring - Not an Australian Approved Name.
-[20] Standard 1.5.1 of the Australia New Zealand Food Standards Code is varied by omitting from the Table to clause 2 - Docosahexaenoic acid (DHA) - rich dried marine micro-algae ( Schizochytrium sp.)
-Docosahexaenoic acid (DHA) - rich oil derived from marine micro-algae ( Schizochytrium sp.)
-Docosahexaenoic acid (DHA) - rich oil derived from marine micro-algae ( Ulkenia sp.) substituting - Dried marine micro-algae ( Schizochytrium sp.) rich in docosahexaenoic acid (DHA) Oil derived from marine micro-algae (Schizochytrium sp.) rich in docosahexaenoic acid (DHA) Oil derived from marine micro-algae ( Ulkenia sp.) rich in docosahexaenoic acid (DHA) [21] Standard 1.6.1 of the Australia New Zealand Food Standards Code is varied by - [21.1] omitting clause 2, substituting - 2 Application (1) The foods listed in column 1 of the Schedule in this Standard must, subject to subclause (2), comply with the microbiological limits set in relation to that food in the Schedule.
+[20] from the Standard 1.5.1 of the Australia New Zea Table to clause 2 - land Food Standards Code is varied by omitting exaenoic acid (DHA) - rich dried marine Igae (Schizochytrium sp.)
+Docosahe exaenoic acid (DHA) - rich oil derived from micro-algae (Schizochytrium sp.)
+Docosahe exaenoic acid (DHA) - rich oil derived from micro-algae (Ulkenia sp.) substituti ing - rine micro-algae (Schizochytrium sp.) rich in nexaenoic acid (DHA) Oil derive d from marine micro-algae (Schizochytrium in docosahexaenoic acid (DHA) Oil derived from marine micro-algae (Ulkenia sp.) rich in docosahexaenoic acid (DHA) [21] Standard 1.6.1 of the Australia New Zealand Food Standards Code is varied by - [21.1] [21.1] omitting clause 2, substituting - 2 Application (1) The foods listed in column 1 of the Schedule in this Standard must, subject to subclause (2), comply with the microbiological limits set in relation to that food in the Schedule.
+(2) In the case of powdered infant formula with added lactic acid producing cultures, the Standard Plate Count (SPC) microbiological limit applies prior to the addition of the lactic acid cultures to the food.
+[21.2] [21.2] omitting the heading from the Schedule, substituting - SCHEDULE Microbiological criteria (clause 2) [21.3] omitting from column 1 of the Schedule - Unpasteurised milk substitut ing - Unpaste urised milk for retail sale